readthedocs/sphinx-autoapi/docs/reference/index.rst

 The reference guide contains a detailed description of the configuration options, directives, and templates included in AutoAPI.
-To learn how to use AutoAPI, see the :doc:`tutorials`.
+To learn how to use AutoAPI, see the :doc:`/tutorials`.

 .. toctree::